openshift/enhancements/enhancements/ingress/configurable-dns-loadbalancerservice.md

   and `.loadbalancer.dnsManagementPolicy` set to `Unmanaged`.
 Ensure proper conditions and connectivity.
-- Test deletion of ingresscontrollers to ensure correct behaviour of the associated *DNSRecord*.
+- Test deletion of ingresscontrollers to ensure correct behaviour of the associated *DNSRecord* CR and the DNS record on the cloud provider.
 - Test the following update paths on a custom ingresscontroller
   - Updating `.loadbalancer.dnsManagementPolicy` from `Managed` -> `Unmanaged` -> `Managed` and
-    to ensure no conflicts during creation/recreation of *DNSRecord*.
+    to ensure no conflicts during creation/recreation of DNS record on the cloud provider.
   - Updating `Unmanaged` -> `Managed` and to ensure creation of new *DNSRecord* and correct conditions.